HCR RNA Flow Cytometry Technology

 Detection Stage

-An HCR probe set comprises multiple probe pairs that hybridize to different subsequences along the target.
-HCR initiator i1 is split between each pair of probes such that only probe pairs that hybridize specifically to the target RNA colocalize the full HCR initiator i1.
+An HCR™ probe set comprises multiple probe pairs that hybridize to different subsequences along the target.
+Initiator i1 is split between each pair of probes such that only probe pairs that hybridize specifically to the target RNA colocalize the full initiator i1.

 Amplification Stage

-An HCR amplifier comprises metastable fluorescent HCR hairpins h1 and h2.
-Specifically bound probe pairs that colocalize full HCR initiator i1 trigger growth of a tethered fluorescent HCR amplification polymer.
+An HCR™ amplifier comprises metastable fluorescent hairpins h1 and h2.
+Specifically bound probe pairs that colocalize full initiator i1 trigger growth of a tethered fluorescent amplification polymer.

 Automatic Background Suppression

-HCR probes and amplifiers combine to provide automatic background suppression throughout the protocol: probes that bind non-specifically do not colocalize full HCR initiator i1 and do not trigger HCR; hairpins that bind non-specifically are kinetically trapped and do not trigger HCR.
+HCR™ probes and amplifiers combine to provide automatic background suppression throughout the protocol: probes that bind non-specifically do not colocalize full initiator i1 and do not trigger amplification; hairpins that bind non-specifically are kinetically trapped and do not trigger amplification.

 Redundant 2-Channel Detection

-To illustrate the quantitative nature of qHCR RNA flow cytometry, we detect a target mRNA using two probe sets that trigger different HCR amplifiers carrying spectrally distinct fluorophores.
+To illustrate the quantitative nature of HCR™ RNA flow cytometry, we detect a target mRNA using two probe sets that trigger different amplifiers carrying spectrally distinct fluorophores.

 Mammalian Cells (HEK 293T)